ChienKangLu/readingnote/design_patterns/creational_patterns/creational_patterns_abstract_facotry.md

 ## Intent

-Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+- Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+- Factory of factory

 ## Motivation